space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Visual Imagery**: Mental representations of visual information.
 - **Contextual Meaning**: Understanding the meaning of words based on context.
 - **Gestures and Speech**: Coordinating spoken language with gestures.
+- **Metaphor**: Using one concept to understand another in language and thought.
+- **Memory Recall**: The process of retrieving mental representations.
+- **Conceptual Blending**: Combining different concepts to create new meanings.
+- **Attention**: The cognitive process of focusing on specific signs.
+- **Perception**: Interpreting sensory information to understand the environment.
+- **Problem Solving**: Using cognitive processes to find solutions.

 ### Chapter 22: Cultural Semiotics